College Code: SC

 This course is graded on the Undergraduate Regular scale.

-COS 310: Introduction to Science Policy.
+COS 303: Introduction to AI Applications in Science.
 3 credits.

 Schedule Type: Lecture